 Excel or Google Sheets | Template-based | Customizable goal trackers & budgets | Personal, Couples, Business |

-QuickBooks | Paid software | Business accounting, invoicing, reporting | Small to medium businesses |
+QuickBooks | Paid software | Business accounting, invoicing, and reporting | Small to medium businesses |

 If you prefer a more hands-on approach, here are some common templates you can start with:

-- Financial goal setting worksheet: Define your goals, timeline, and steps to achieve them
+- Financial goal-setting worksheet: Define your goals, timeline, and steps to achieve them

 - Monthly budget planner: Track income, expenses, and savings goals